 - Domestic Violence Referrals and Clothesline Project

-Noon Lecture Series: Women In Society
+Noon Lecture Series: Women in Society

 This class features lectures and video presentations on topics ranging from women's political issues to social and cultural topics in the arts and literature.
 We invite you to join us each Wednesday from 12:00 p.m. to 1:50 p.m. in Room BE1110 to meet with expert community leaders, authors, and artists.

 This course is a two–credit class (up to three quarters sequence) for students and features a free lecture series that is open to the public.
 For college credits, please register for Women in Society HDC 190.
 The class is scheduled Fall, Winter, and Spring Quarters.
-For more information, please see the Course Calendar.
+For more information, please see the Course Syllabus.